mikeball/tool/README.md

                  :compiler {:output-to "main.js"}}}} ;; <-- compiler options
 ```

-You can build once or continue rebuilding after changes:
+You can build once or continue rebuilding after changes.
+This is not done by
+Lumo, but uses the fastest ClojureScript compiler (optimized for the JVM),
+with better default errors and warnings provided by Figwheel.

 ```sh
 $ cljs build main
 $ cljs watch main
 ```

-## Figwheel
+## Develop for the web

+When developing for the web, you can take full advantage of [Figwheel].
-[Figwheel] allows you to compile your project using a much
-more fluid and interactive developer experience:
+It allows you to compile your project using a much more fluid and interactive
+developer experience (e.g. browser-connected console, hotloading, in-page status):

 ```sh
 $ cljs figwheel main